 Deloitte, a professional services and research company, estimates that the average employee needs to dedicate around 1% of their time per week to training.
 Doing this, according to Deloitte, enables the worker to stay up to date with best practices and developments in their industry.
 1% of the working week isn't much time at all.
 It translates to 24 minutes per week or 4.8 minutes per day, assuming a 5-day working week .
 Arranging 4.8 minutes of training per day face-to-face would be impractical.
 But thanks to "microlearning"— a popular buzzword in the eLearning industry—companies can now take this approach.
 What's more, microlearning may be even more effective than regular learning because people are better at absorbing lots of small chunks of information than they are a few larger ones.
 You can imagine a worker sitting down at their desk in the morning, taking a five-minute eLearning class, and then carrying on with the rest of their work for the day.

 It should come as no surprise that eLearning is a far greener and more efficient method of training than face-to-face.
+It's a key component of any sustainable tourism initiative, especially for destination marketing organizations.
 Figures from an Open University study suggest that eLearning cuts energy consumption by 90% and slashes CO2 by more than 85% . eLearning courses are, therefore, an essential pillar in the global fight against climate change.
 The world needs a new generation of people with the intellectual and educational capacities to take on the challenges of tomorrow.
 Building that capacity takes energy, but it could be a lot less if there's greater use of eLearning courses, especially among educational institutions and companies.
 Cutting carbon dioxide emissions is a priority for companies and educational institutions.
 Companies, in particular, need to protect the environment to make sure that they have a functioning, wealthy customer base to buy their products in decades to come.
 Climate change puts that at risk.

 The notion that a training program could lead to a threefold increase in the revenue per employee seems a little far-fetched.
 But this is no idle finding, it's the conclusion of the American Society for Training and Development after a study of more than 2,500 firms .
 It was a serious study.
 Companies that offered comprehensive training across a range of subjects experienced dramatically improved revenues compared to those that didn't.
 And it wasn't just revenues that were higher either.
 Data suggests that when employers spend $1,500 per employee per year on training, they achieve improvements in profit margins of around 24% .
 Furthermore, for every additional $680 a company spends, shareholder return rises by 6%.
 Investing in the knowledge capital of a company, therefore, is just as important as investing in the physical capital .
 Traditionally, companies have been reluctant to train their employees.
 Most managers know that investing in people yields positive returns, but few are aware of the fact that eLearning affects both the numerator and the denominator of the calculation of the performance. eLearning is more effective than most managers believe at boosting the revenue or profit per employee (the numerator) and it's also less costly than commonly perceived (the denominator), increasing the total return per unit spent.